NWST's Unique Essence

 After School Activities

-Our after School clubs offer an opportunity for our children to engage in various clubs activities from Gymnastics, Ballet, Taekwondo,Robotics, Yoga, Tennis, Chess , Archery students also continue to horn extra skills in Soccer club, Basketball club and Music club.
+Our after School clubs offer an opportunity for our children to engage in various clubs activities from Gymnastics, Ballet, Taekwondo,Robotics, Yoga,Tennis, Chess , Archery students also continue to horn extra skills in Soccer club, Basketball club and Music club.

 In first term parents experience the show casing week where students exhibit what they have been learning in their respective clubs.
-In second term, the school organizes The Nairobi Waldorf School Club festival where a few other Schools are invited to compete in team and individual clubs, showcase their various skills, creating a carnivore atmosphere for everyone which brings out the joy of Learning.
+In second term, the school organizes The Nairobi Waldorf School Club festival where a few other Schools are invited to compete in team and individual clubs, showcase their various skills, creating a

 In third term each club organizes its on day where students are awarded certificates, badges, belts in grading and other form of awards to close up the year.
 This to motivate the students and inspire them to achieve their best.

-Students also engage in other inter School competitions and concerts fostering social interaction with peers from other schools and promoting the wellbeing of each child.
+Students also engage in other inter School competitions and concerts fostering social interaction with peers from other schools and promoting the well being of each child.

 NWST AGM